thechandanbhagat/ezpm2gui/DEVELOPMENT.md

 1. Make changes to files in `src/client/src`
 2. Run `npm run dev:client` to start the React development server

+#### TypeScript Type Checking

+The project uses TypeScript for type safety.
+Make sure to:

+- Define proper interfaces for your components props
+- Use type definitions from `src/client/src/types` directory
+- Run TypeScript compiler to check for type errors: `cd src/client && npx tsc --noEmit`

 ### Running Both in Development Mode